Insights >

 Sports Day

-This is a Japanese national holiday which falls on the second Monday of October.
-It was first observed in 1966, marking the opening day of the Tokyo Olympics in 1964.
-It promotes exercise and an active lifestyle.
-Despite it being a national holiday, many schools and organisations decide to hold sport related events throughout the day.
-Sport equipment, gym memberships, and healthy foods can see a rise in popularity during this time.
+Despite being a national holiday, many schools and organisations hold sports-related events throughout the day.
+Hence, sports equipment, gym memberships, and healthy foods can rise in popularity during this time.

 – Sports Day outfit/clothes